minervaproject/little-service/README.md

 Roadmap
 - [ ] Static asset deployment strategy.
 - [ ] Per-application URL routing.
+- [ ] Celery/Redis within applications.
+- [ ] API / login auth

 ### Build and Deploy

-The build process uses Amazon CodeBuild, which takes the specs in `buildspec.yml` and builds a single webserver Docker image and registers it with Amazon ElasticContainerRegistry, which in theory should allow it to be deployable.
+The build process uses Amazon CodeBuild, which takes the specs in `buildspec.yml` and builds a single web server Docker image and registers it with Amazon ElasticContainerRegistry.
+In the future, we may want some kind of multi-container configuration.

+AWS steps, which we hope to be able to write into a CLI script someday:

 1. Go to AWS, and go to AWS CodePipeline.

-2. Click "create pipeline"
+2. Click "Create pipeline"

 3. Call the pipeline the name of your project.